jbinko/Windows-Custom-Updates-Solution/README.md

 - This solution benefits from the Azure Cloud native components, providing serverless experience with high availability and redundancy, providing minimalist need for any maintenance (Configure once and forget)
 - Configuration options how frequently should be online patches checked for availability and which category of patches should be downloaded and installed
 - Windows Events Logs support
-- Built on Windows Update Agent API
+- Built on top of Windows Update Agent API
 - Open source tool released under permissive free software MIT license.
 Anybody can benefit, anybody can contribute, no commercial restrictions.

 ## Prerequisites

-- Components of this solution requires .NET Framework runtime (not .NET Core) to be installed on monitored hosts.
+- Components of this solution require .NET Framework runtime (not .NET Core) to be installed on monitored hosts.
 For the time being it is version 4.8.
   - You can download the .NET Framework runtime here: <https://dotnet.microsoft.com/download/dotnet-framework>.
 Select Download .NET Framework Runtime. (not Developer Pack).
   - Information about .NET Framework runtime installation is here: <https://docs.microsoft.com/en-us/dotnet/framework/deployment/deployment-guide-for-developers>.